-When faxes, phone calls, clinical time, denials and appeals are considered, costs of prior authorization to the physician range from $35 to $100 per auth.
+When faxes, phone calls, clinical time, denials and appeals are considered, cost of prior authorization to a physician ranges from $35 to $100 per auth.
 In 2016, 82% of precertifications were done manually over the phone and fax, but during 2017, electronic usage dropped from a high of 18% to just 8%.
 During this same period, preauthorization cost rose $1.8 billion, and the rate of administrative transactions increased 38%.

 The Six Things You Need to Know Today

 - You have no choice, you have to change.
-Going electric is inevitable as processing auths manually is unsustainable.
+Going electronic is inevitable as processing auths manually has become unsustainable.
 They are expensive, time consuming, and on the increase.
 The last 18 months have witnessed a 38% rise in prior auth requirement.

-- Changing means a sharp decrease in wasted time and money – as much as a factor of 5 times – translating to less expense for you, and more time for patients.
+- Changing today means a sharp decrease in wasted time and money – as much as a factor of 5 times – translating to less expense for you, and more time for your patients.

-- You will still need some manual processing, but in some cases (like with PracticeSuite), it can be outsourced to the vendor who is helping you with ePA.
+- You will still need some manual processing, but in some cases (like with PracticeSuite), it can be outsourced to the vendor who is helping you with electronic preauthorization (ePA).

-- Expect to pay in the neighborhood of $7 for each electronic auth, and $15 each for outsourced manually processed authorization.
-The industry-wide average cost of processing an auth is $35 excluding clinical intervention, which necessitates manual actions and increases cost on a per occurrence basis.
+- Expect to pay in the neighborhood of $7 for each electronic auth, and $15 each for manually processed outsourced authorizations.
+The average cost of processing an auth industry wide is $35 excluding clinical intervention, which necessitates manual actions and increases cost on a per occurrence basis.

-- You have choices of ePA vendors, but the best solutions are ones that integrate seamlessly within your EHR and practice management system.
+- You have a choice of ePA vendors, but the best solutions are ones that integrate seamlessly within your EHR and practice management system.

 Prior Authorization Calculator

-Determine the Impact Prior-Auth Has on Your Practice & Calculate Savings
+Calculate the Impact Prior-Auth is Having on Your Practice

 Providers and their staff report obtaining pre-certification as time consuming, expensive, and frustrating.
 The AMA reports 84% of doctors surveyed reported that their preauthorization burden was high or extremely high.